indiqusdocs/apiculus/docs/Subscribers/Networking/VirtualPrivateClouds/VPCManagementandBasicOperations.md

 ![VPC Management and Basic Operations](img/VPCManagement1.png)

 :::note
 You can only reconfigure with the same billing interval.
-If you wish just to change the billing interval, please use the Switch Plan button.
-We recommend switching the plan first before reconfiguring the Instance if you wish to use both the Reconfigure and Switch Plan options.
-In either case, you will be charged as per the reconfiguration and not the existing.
+To change the billing interval, use the Switch Plan button.
+We recommend switching the plan first before reconfiguring the instance if you wish to use both the Reconfigure and Switch Plan options.
+In either case, you will be charged based on the reconfiguration, not the existing plan.
 :::

 ## Powering ON/OFF the Virtual Router

 Switching the VPC power state is possible using the **power status** button on top.
-This will usually be green if the VPC is powered ON, and grey if powered OFF.
+This will usually be <span class="green">**green**</span> if the VPC is powered ON, and grey if powered OFF.

-Additionally, a VPC restart is possible using the **RESTART VIRTUAL ROUTER** option available under the **Operations** tab/section.
-This will perform a quick reboot od the VPC.
-This is a simple restart, and no data will be lost.
+To restart the VPC, navigate to the  **Operations** tab and click on the **RESTART VIRTUAL  ROUTER** option.
+This will perform a quick reboot and no data will be lost.

 ![VPC Management and Basic Operations](img/VPCManagement2.png)